-These benefits of living in a tent are amazing.
+The benefits of living in a tent full time are amazing.
 Saving money, feeling happier, challenging yourself, reducing your impact on the world, and making life easier is what many, many people want.
-It's easy to say you can't do it, but when you look closely at it, it becomes a real possibility.
+It's easy to say you can't do it, but when you look closely at it, tent living becomes a real possibility.

-For whatever reason, living in a tent can be a challenge.
+For whatever reason, living in a tent long term can be a challenge.
 If you plan well enough and mentally prepare in advance, your experience will be much more enjoyable than just surviving.

-In my opinion, the best advantage of wanting to live in a tent is the reduced cost of living.
+In my opinion, the best advantage of tent live is the reduced cost of living.
 Although you may need to buy a lot of supplies to fill the tent.
 Once you find the right spot to pitch your tent, you'll save a lot on electricity, property taxes, rent, and many other modern amenities.
 It's much cheaper than living in a house or even an apartment.
 Even in winter, installing a heater is not too expensive.
 The overall cost is still well below the monthly payments for gas, rent, internet, and electricity.

 Of course, living in a tent might seem extreme and a somewhat harsh way of cutting costs.
 But if you think about it, you'll find that running a modern home is far more expensive than running a good tent with plenty of supplies or equipment, including winter items.

 Studies have been conducted that show that spending a lot of time in the forest (often called forest bathing) can help you become healthier and happier in many important ways.
 Plants release phytochemicals that can help you breathe in more air, keep your body regulated, and boost your immune system.
 Some people believe that spending quality time outdoors can also help you be happier.
 Let's not forget the increase in vitamin D, either.